racket/racket/racket/src/README.txt

  Cross-compiling for iOS
 ========================================================================

-[Currently, cross-compilation works only for the Racket BC implementation.]

-To compile the Racket runtime system as a Framework for iOS, use (all on one line)
+To compile the Racket runtime system as a Framework for iOS, use (all on one line) for BC

   configure --host=[arch]-apple-darwin
             --enable-ios="[sdk]"